oddaud/ubiome_tutorials/tutorial_1_launch_community_ami.md

 ssh -i **/path/to/your/keyfile/**eda.pem ubuntu@"your public DNS"
 ```

-On your first login, you may get a prompt stating that the host authenticity cannot be established, are you sure you want to continue?
-Yes, you do
+Type 'yes' to continue.

-SUCCESS!
-You have now logged into your computer in the cloud!
+Great!
+You are logged into the cloud.

 ### 4. After the first login

-After the first login to the EC2, you do not need to repeat the chmod to change permissions for the key.
+For consecutive connections, you do not need to modify the permissions of the key each time.
+Simply ssh in using the public DNS.
-Every time you start an previously-stopped EC2 instance, there will be a new Public DNS.
-To connect to the EC2 after the first login, copy and paste that new Public DNS in the corresponding place below:

 ```
 ssh -i **/path/to/your/keyfile/**EDAMAME.pem ubuntu@"your public DNS"
 ```

-OK - now you're really ready.

 ### [NEXT: transfering files and launching an iPython notebook](https://github.com/oddaud/ubiome_tutorials/blob/master/tutorial_2_transfer_files.md)